 Diane's primary goals as an educator is to encourage students to think critically about the world, guide students to find their own voices as researchers, and challenge students to use classroom knowledge to address real world issues.
-She is prepared to teach courses on American politics, Asian American studies, race and ethnicity, immigration, social movements, media and cultural production, urban politics, and research methods.
-Diane has gained extensive experience from teaching various courses over the span of five years at Cornell University and New York University, she has also been invited to guest lecture for undergraduate and graduate courses at Stanford, Princeton, Sarah Lawrence College, Brandeis, Wellesley, and Hunter College.
-Her commitment to grow as an educator has been supported through competitive awards and fellowships from the Knight Institute for Writing in the Disciplines at Cornell University.
+She teaches courses on American politics, Asian American studies, race and ethnicity, immigration, social movements, media and cultural production, urban politics, and feminist research methods.
+Diane has gained extensive experience from teaching various courses over the span of five years at Cornell University, New York University, and Rutgers University, she has also been invited to guest lecture for undergraduate and graduate courses at Stanford, Princeton, Sarah Lawrence, Brandeis, Wellesley, and Hunter College.
+Her commitment to innovative pedagogies has been supported through competitive awards and fellowships from the Knight Institute for Writing in the Disciplines at Cornell University.

 IDSEM 2029: Black Power, Yellow Peril: Towards a Politics of Afro-Asian Solidarity, Instructor (New York University, Fall 2019)